Ravikiran-Kallepally/sync-net-overpass/README.md

-sync-net is a Chrome Extension designed to bridge the gap between workstations It enables real-time synchronization of code snippets and error logs between devices signed into the same Google account.
+Sync-net is a Chrome Extension designed to bridge the gap between workstations It enables real-time synchronization of code snippets and error logs between devices signed into the same Google account.

 Project Overview